belloum/reproducible-monitoring/README.md

 2. Open your terminal and go to the folder of the downlowded files
 3. Execute activity monitoring rules (log-analyses.aln) over the public dataset (dataset.csv) that we provided by typing:
 `make out\dataset`.
-4. dataset file is generated.
+4. A dataset file is generated.
 It contains the output of monitoring rules detecting activities and sensor failures
 5. After this you can type `make dataset` from your terminal to generate the days number of platform/sensors failures
 6. Finally, you can visualize the activity information using the file visualization.py that contains scripts examples for sleeping, outing, and toilet visit activity.